midzer/beerbase/content/breweries/big-buck-brewery/buck-naked.md

 srm: 0
 upc: 0
 ---
-An American-style light beer".
+An American-style \light beer\".
 Formulated to appeal to those who prefer a lighter tasting brew."